raoghenerume/ECEI-Data-Visualization/README.md

-# ECEI-Data-Visualization
+# ECEI-Data-Visualisation
-This project visualised the extent of Early Childhood Education (ECE) implementation across five key variables using a grouped bar chart.
-Python’s matplotlib and seaborn were used to compare mean outcomes against a benchmark, helping to identify areas needing improvement.
+This project presents a visual analysis of the extent of Early Childhood Education (ECE) implementation across five critical variables: Facilities, Educators, Materials, Curriculum, and Supervision.
+Using Python’s matplotlib and seaborn libraries, a grouped bar chart was created to compare the mean outcomes of each variable against a benchmark value of 17.5.
+The visualisation provided a clear and concise assessment of implementation gaps, making it easier to identify areas requiring improvement.
+The script includes both the code and the generated results, offering a self-contained view of the data-driven findings.